ShilohAlleyne/nix-for-the-arts/docs/Nix and Open source software for the Arts.typ

   In this work we evaluated all 22,000 packages in available to the `x86_64-linux` platform to gleam their license metadata.
 We found that 5 main license types accounted for 87% for the license used in packages within the repository.

   The first permissive license, Berkeley Software Distribution (BSD) , was created by University of California Berkeley.
-The BSD license allows for modification and distribution of the covered software, it comes in either a simplified 2 clause variant, where the non-endorsement clause is omitted or 3 clause variant which prevents the use of the original authors names or trademarks without explicit written permission.
+The BSD license allows for modification and distribution of the covered software.
+It comes in either a simplified 2 clause variant, where the non-endorsement clause is omitted or 3 clause variant which prevents the use of the original authors names or trademarks without explicit written permission.
 In our sample of the nixpkgs repository, 6% of packages use the BSD-3 clause as apposed to 3% using BSD-2.
 In total with 9%, the BSD license is 4th most used license.

   Following the BSD license, the Massachusetts Institute of Technology (MIT) created an open source license based on the original BSD license.
 The main difference between the MIT and BSD licenses is that MIT does not contain any clauses with regards to promotion or advertising material, but does contain a attribution clause.
 It is most similar to the BSD-2 license.
 The MIT license also explicitly allows for the merging, publishing, sublicensing and selling of open source software under its license.
 25% of the packages in nixpkgs fall under this license making it the largest single license type in the repository.